Dejean97/SME_Sales_Case_Study/README.md

 - *Customer Addresses*
 - *Transactions data in the past 3 months*

+*As well as a new customer list to employ a targeted sales startegy on, later on in the project.*

 *You decide to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.*

 ### Task